mansi-shrikhande4055/fault-detection-buck-converter/README.md

 # Fault Detection in Buck Converter using Machine Learning ⚡

-This is a simple project where I used Python and machine learning to detect faults in a Buck Converter using voltage and current waveforms.
+ This project where applies Python and machine learning techniques to detect faults in a Buck Converter using voltage and current waveforms.

 ---